tilt-dev/tilt.build/docs/flags.md

 # omitting the code from above Tiltfile that includes correct resources

-# only configure the build for services we want to edit
+# Only configure the build for services we want to edit
+# Thanks to Tilt's existing behavior, an image that is mentioned in YAML but has no build set
+# will use the existing tag.
 if 'a' in cfg['to-edit']:
   docker_build('a', './a')
 if 'b' in cfg['to-edit']: